MrYsLab/python_banyan/docs/examples_intro.md

 <img align="center" src="../images/no_backplane_running.png">

-# Python Banyan Base Classes
+## Python Banyan Base Class And Its Methods

 Most Python Banyan components need only to connect to a single Backplane and are built by inheriting from the ***banyan_base***